 Yes.
 Click here for the Director's Review Request form

-Am I required to use the DOP Director’s review request form?
+Am I required to use the SHR Director’s review request form?

 No. But you are required to provide the information listed in WAC 357-49-015

 Where do I file a request for a Director’s review?